Excelsior Springs, Missouri: History

+1880s to 1910s

 The town was founded because of the natural spring water that gushed from the depths of the earth.
-The spring was accidentally discovered in 1880 by a farmer, Travis Mellion, when his daughter Opal fell ill with a form of tuberculosis.
+The spring was accidentally discovered in 1880 by a Black farmer, Travis Mellion, when his daughter Opal fell ill with scrofula, a form of cervical tuberculosis.
 He asked for advice from nearby campers, and they suggested the spring that oozed from the bank of the Fishing River.
 Water was brought to his daughter and in a few weeks, her health improved noticeably, and she eventually recovered.
 A log-cabin farmer, Frederick Kugler, also begin to treat his rheumatic knees and a recurring sore from a Civil War wound, and he soon recovered.

 Rev. John Van Buren Flack traveled there in 1880 after hearing about the medicinal values of the spring water.
 The spring belonged to land owner Anthony W. Wyman.
 After Flack investigated the water sources, he advised Wyman to have the land platted, water analyzed, and to begin advertising the cures the water held.
 Flack built a home on a 40 acre tract that Wyman had platted and opened the town's first dry goods store and the first church.
-The spring was named Excelsior, which later changed to Siloam.
+The spring was named Excelsior after a popular Longfellow poem, which later changed to Siloam.

 On August 17, 1880, Flack and Wyman partnered together to form the community of Excelsior.
 The post office at the time denied that town name, as there was already one in southern Missouri, so it was named Vigniti.
 The city kept the name until 1882, when it was renamed Excelsior Springs.

 Within one year, nearly two hundred households were built in the valley and the nearby hillsides.
 The springs proved successful and brought many new people to the area, who camped out in tents or in covered wagons.
 On February 7, 1881, the town received the designation of village.
 On July 12, 1881, the community was incorporated as a fourth class city, bringing several hotels, boarding houses, churches, schools, an opera house, livery stables, and stores.

 In 1881, a second mineral spring was found by Captain J.L.
 Farris, first called Empire Spring but renamed Regent Spring.
 A third, Relief Spring, was discovered at the basin in the Fishing River.
 Many springs were soon discovered in the area, the most prominent being the Relief, Superior, and Saratoga springs.
 A pump was installed at the Siloam Spring, and steps from Broadway Street and the city's first hotel, the Excelsior, were constructed.
 Soon a small wooden bridge was built over the Fishing River to an undeveloped peninsula used for visitors to relax while exploring the spring.
 No city in Missouri had boomed as much as Excelsior Springs had in its first year.